 WPBAs are evidence-based and the evidence they provide should be triangulated wherever possible i.e. by different assessors on different occasions and if possible, using different methods.

-They should also be completed regularly throughout a placement to demonstrate effective review and appraisal.
-They should not be left until the end of each stage of training or clinical placement.
+They should also be completed regularly throughout a placement to demonstrate effective review and appraisal and should not be left until the end of each stage of training or clinical placement.

 There are a number of WPBAs on Portfolio Online.
 For a description of each one, see our article: The different Work Place Based Assessments.

 WPBAs on Portfolio Online can be started by either trainees or assessors.
-If a trainee initiates an assessment, they can complete certain areas on the form before sending it to an assessor.
-A synopsis field, for example, can be used to indicate what evidence the assessment is intending to demonstrate.
+If a trainee initiates an assessment, they request an assessment on Portfolio Online and can complete certain areas on the form before sending it to an assessor.
+Non-clinical Work Place Based Assessment for example have a synopsis field which can be used to indicate what evidence the assessment is intending to demonstrate.

-Once a WPBA has been submitted, it automatically becomes an activity in a trainee's portfolio.
-Once an activity, it can then be mapped to Intended Learning Outcomes in the curriculum to demonstrate competency.
+Once a WPBA has been completed, it automatically becomes an activity in a trainee's portfolio.
+Once an activity, it can be mapped to curricula.

 Individually, WPBAs have no ‘pass’ or ‘fail’ score, however, taken together, they contribute to the Annual Review of Competence Progression (ARCP), which has a summative function providing evidence of the attainment of competencies.